It happened once with a DVD-R (EQUIP) (6-hour registration), the only type that I have always used.

 I did not dare to reput this disc even after cleaning it.

 Listen to the DVD Drive when it shows the "no read" error.
 Has it been making "grinding" noises?
 That usually indicates that it needs the routine DVD Drive rubber hub and spindle cleaning.
 The DVD Drive rubber hub attracts dust, debris and oily skin residue that causes a clamped disc to slip on the rubber hub during read, write and finalizing operations.

 The usual routine service interval is every six to eight months, more frequently with heavy use, in warm, dusty or smoking environments; or where discs are handled with a finger through the center hole.
 This post and those following it have advice, information and photos:

-Or, it might be time to step up to the outstanding Magnavox 2160 HDD/DVD Recorder:http://www.avsforum.com/avs-vb/showt...6#post12244086
+Or, it might be time to step up to one of the outstanding Magnavox HDD/DVD Recorders.
+The first post in Wajo's sticky thread is a wealth of information concerning these recorders: